myron-meng/logr/README.md

-# logr Package
+# sloginit Package

-logr is a Go `log/slog` wrapper that provides easy-to-use functions for initializing and configuring `log/slog` in your Go applications.
+sloginit is a Go `log/slog` wrapper that provides easy-to-use functions for initializing and configuring `log/slog` in your Go applications.

 ## Features